Goitre: Treatment

 Goitre is treated according to the cause.
 If the thyroid gland is producing an excess of thyroid hormones (T3 and T4), radioactive iodine is given to the patient to shrink the gland.
 If goitre is caused by iodine deficiency, small doses of iodide in the form of Lugol's iodine or KI solution are given.
 If the goitre is associated with an underactive thyroid, thyroid supplements are used as treatment.
 Sometimes a partial or complete thyroidectomy is required.

+Medical and scientific developments

+The discovery of iodine's importance in thyroid function and its role in preventing goitre marked a significant medical breakthrough.
+The introduction of iodised salt in the early 20th century became a key public health initiative, effectively reducing the prevalence of goitre in previously affected regions.
+This measure was one of the earliest and most successful examples of mass preventive health campaigns.

 Epidemiology

 Goitre is more common among women, but this includes the many types of goitre caused by autoimmune problems, and not only those caused by simple lack of iodine.

+Iodine mainly accumulates in the sea and in the topsoil.
+Before iodine enrichment programs, goiters were common in areas with repeated flooding or glacial activities, which erodes the topsoil.
+It is endemic in populations where the intake of iodine is less than 10 μg per day.

+Examples of such regions include the alpine regions of Southern Europe (such as Switzerland), the Himalayans, the Great Lakes basin, etc. As reported in 1923, all the domestic animals have goiter in some of the glacial valleys of Southern Alaska.
+It was so severe in Pemberton Meadows that it was difficult to raise young animals there.